 - You’ll need to continue earning and contributing to the site.
 It is a good idea if you join the uTest Forums.
-There you should read about the University courses the company has posted and answer threads in the forums.
+There you should read about the University courses the company has posted an answer thread in the forums.

 - If you have any questions, make sure you ask them on the uTest forum.
 There are always other testers or the forum moderator there to answer your questions.

 Maintaining Your Profile: